Computation of Feedback Control Laws Based on Switched Tracking of Demonstrations: Conclusion

 \section{Conclusion}

-We have proposed a framework for learning control Lyapunov functions and synthesizing control laws that inherits optimality with respect to a chosen cost functional from the given demonstrator.
-We have stated a specific LQR variant of the given framework and provided some asymptotic guarantees.
-We have also implemented the algorithm and tested it on various case studies.
-We have made a comparison in terms of cost between our synthesised control law and Sontag's formula and observed significant cost decrease.
-We have also made a time comparison with a simulation-only approach and have seen significant time savings in learning Lyapunov functions.
+We have proposed a~ offline framework for learning reachability certificates and synthesizing control laws that~inherits optimality with respect to a~chosen cost functional from the~given demonstrator.
+We have stated a~specific LQR variant of this framework and provided guarantees in terms of reachability in finitely many iterations and asymptotic relative optimality.
+We have also implemented the~algorithm and tested it on various case studies.
+We have made a~time comparison with a~full simulation approach without reachability certificates and seen significant time savings in the offline runtime of the algorithm (between 50\% and 95\%, which corresponds to reducing several hours of computation time to several minutes in the most extreme cases), while producing controllers of similar performance.